 - For students completing a major project as part of their programme, our extensive practical facilities will be available.

 - For apprenticeships and postgraduate programmes, there may be a different balance of in-person teaching and online group teaching, tailored to the needs of the specific group e.g. related to travel and working patterns of the group.
 Students and staff will continue to record their attendance via the system which allows identification of room and seat location.
 This will allow for speedy identification of close contacts for test and trace if needed.

 - Details of our COVID Academic Assistance Package has been provided to our students.
 This summarises the changes to policies and regulations and support services during the pandemic.

 - Our updated Community Charter remains in place to ensure all staff and students are aware of their responsibilities.

 - The University operates a Covid-19 management group to oversee University Covid related measures and response plans.
 This group is made up of members of the Senior Management Team and leaders of professional and student services.
 It is chaired by the Vice-Chancellor.
-This group currently meets twice a week and will continue to be the responsible group for mobilising emergency responses in the event of an outbreak on campus or in the local or wider community.
+This group meets regularly and will continue to be the responsible group for mobilising emergency responses in the event of an outbreak on campus or in the local or wider community.